gregabbott/glon/README.md

 	- From GLON to JSON.
 	- From JavaScript to GLON.
 	- From JSON to GLON.
-	- You can try it live at [the GLON site](https://glon.pages.dev/).
+	- You can try it live at https://glon.pages.dev/
 - Objects:
 	- GLON has two main object types: arrays and maps.
+	- Maps:
 		- Maps hold named items as key value pairs.
-These convert to JavaScript or JSON objects.
+		- These convert to JavaScript or JSON objects.
+	- Arrays:
 		- Arrays hold unnamed items in insertion order.
-These convert to JavaScript or JSON arrays.
+		- These convert to JavaScript or JSON arrays.
-	- Both types can hold sub-objects of either kind.
+	- Both: Both maps and arrays can contain sub-objects.
+- Indents:
+	- You can indent GLON with **tabs OR spaces**.
+	- The first indent in a block sets the block's indent value.
 - Strings and keys:
+	- Strings and keys require no quotes.
-	- "If you surround a key or string with quotes, the quotes form part of the key or string value."
+	- "Quotes around a string or key form part of its content."
-	-     Strings and keys may start or end with whitespace which the parser can keep or strip.
+	- 	   Strings and keys may start or end with whitespace.
+	- The parser can strip or keep whitespace surrounding content.
 	- Strings and keys may stay empty:
 	-
-	- Strings and keys may contain whitespace only, which the parser can keep or strip:
+	- Whitespace may populate strings and keys:
 	-
-- Indents: You can indent GLON with **tabs OR spaces**.
-The whitespace that indents the first indented line in a block sets the value of one indent for the rest of the block.
-- Types:
-	- Parsing Types: The parser can keep all values as strings or convert them to types they match.
-When an output format doesn't support a type, the parser converts values of that type back to strings.
-	- Supported Types:
-		- Numbers:
-			- Positive: 1,024 // Accepts and strips optional underscores or commas. separators
-			- Negative: -1
-			- Decimal: 3.14
-		- Booleans:
-			- true
-			- false
-		- Null: null
-		- Dates: 2023-08-01 // See [the GLON site](https://glon.pages.dev/) for more.
-		- Not a Number: NaN
-		- Infinity: infinity
-	- Specific Types: You can include a Type Block in a document to tell the parser what type of value certain keys should hold.
-When the parser encounters these keys, it will convert their values to these types, or log a message if it finds any problem with the data.
-See the "Type Block" section at [the GLON site](https://glon.pages.dev/) for more.
-- Hooks: You can supply the parser with custom functions that can act on or change data as it runs.
-See the "string_hook", "key_hook", and "when_key" sections at [the GLON site](https://glon.pages.dev/) for more.
-- Comments:
-	- Handling Comments: The parser strips any comments it finds then processes the data that remains.
-	- Comment Types:
-		- Full Line Comments: To create a full line comment, make its first visible characters two forward slashes.
-		- Inline Comments: You can place inline comments anywhere after a line's bullet point.
-They start with a slash asterisk /* make a comment */ and end with an asterisk slash.
-		- End of Line Comments: You can follow any value with a comment that runs until the line stops.
-End of line comments start with two slashes followed by one space. // End of line comment.
-	- HTML Style Comments: You can use HTML style comments for the above purposes in environments and formats that support no other kind. <!-- HTML Comment -->
-- Contents:
+	- The parser can leave or trim whitespace strings and keys.
+	- Strings and keys may contain any characters.
+- String and key options:
 	- Wikilinks:
 		- [[Wikilinks AS keys]]: [[Wikilinks AS values]]
 		- [[Wikilinks]] IN [[keys]]: [[Wikilinks]] IN [[values]]
 		- Options:
+			- The parser has two wikilink bracket options.
-			- The parser can keep or strip wikilink brackets from keys.
+			- It can keep or strip them from keys.
-			- It has a separate option to strip wikilink brackets from values that hold exactly one wikilink.
+			- It can strip them if a value equals one wikilink.
 	- Hash Tags:
 		- #tagsInKeys: #tagInValues
 	- Markdown:
+		- Bold:
+			- **Bold Keys**: For Presentation.
+			- **Bold** in Keys: For emphasis.
-		- **Bold Keys**: The parser can keep or strip bold from keys.
+			- Note: The parser can keep or strip bold from keys.
 		- Links:
 			- [Links as Keys](): [Links as values]()
 			- [Links]() in [Keys](): [Links]() in [values]()